-In 'turbo mode', LANCOM Wireless Router base stations are able to use simultaneously two radio channels and can so increase the transfer rate up to maximum 108 Mbps.
-The turbo mode can be used in conjunction with the IEEE 802.11a standard between LANCOM base stations and AirLancer wireless network cards.
-The increase of the transfer rate must be switched on in the base station, but can also reduce the transmitting power and the range of the radio connection.
+In 'Turbo Mode' LANCOM Router base stations can use two radio channels simultaneously to increase datarates to a maximum of 108 Mbps.
+Turbo mode works with the IEEE 802.11a standard between LANCOM base stations and AirLancer wireless network cards.
+This increase in datarate must be activated in the base station.
+This can cause a reduction in transmitting power and range.